Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Selection of a Reference Frame

 The quantities $\varepsilon^\phys_\een$ and $n^\phys_\een$ are defined without the use of a coordinate system.
-However, to derive evolution equations for these quantities, it is first necessary to establish a system of reference.
+However, to derive evolution equations for these quantities, it is first necessary to choose a suitable reference frame.
 Since general relativity is covariant, and the quantities in question are gauge-invariant, it follows that the evolution equations for these quantities can be derived in any chosen coordinate system.
 The selection of an appropriate coordinate system for this problem is dependent on two criteria, which are outlined below.

-Firstly, the interpretation of $\varepsilon^\phys_\een$ and $n^\phys_\een$ requires taking the nonrelativistic limit.
+Firstly, to show that~$\varepsilon^\phys_\een$ and~$n^\phys_\een$ represent density perturbations requires taking the Newtonian limit.
 In the context of general relativity, coordinate transformations are in general space-time transformations, specifically $x^{\mu}\rightarrow x^{\prime\mu}(x^{\nu})$.
-In the linear case, space-time transformations are given by (\ref{func}).
-In Newtonian gravitation, the space and time transformations are regarded as distinct and independent entities.
-Consequently, when taking the nonrelativistic limit, the relativistic space-time transformations must be automatically separated into independent space and time transformations.
-Secondly, it would be advantageous to have a coordinate system that would facilitate the derivation of the evolution equations.
+In the linear case, space-time transformations are given by~(\ref{func}).
+In Newtonian gravity, space and time are different and independent entities.
+Consequently, in the Newtonian limit, the relativistic space-time transformations~(\ref{func}) must be automatically separated into independent space and time transformations.
+Secondly, it would be preferable to have a coordinate system that would facilitate the derivation of the perturbation theory.
 It will now be demonstrated that both of these requirements can be met by employing the same coordinate system.

-In Newtonian gravitation, where space and time are treated as distinct and independent entities, all coordinate systems are inherently synchronous.
-In view of the nonrelativistic limit, it can be seen that a synchronous reference system represents the optimal choice.
+Firstly, in Newtonian gravity, where space and time are treated as distinct and independent entities, all coordinate systems are inherently synchronous.
+In view of the Newtonian limit, it can be seen that a synchronous reference frame represents the optimal choice.
 In these coordinates, the metric tensor $g_{\mu\nu}(t,\bm{x})$ of the \textsc{flrw} universes is given by